 \section{Kernel Loss for Policy Evaluation}

-Much of the algorithmic challenge described earlier lies in the difficulty in estimating square Bellman error from data.
-In this section, we address this difficulty by proposing a new loss function that is more amenable for statistical estimation from empirical data.
+Much of the algorithmic challenge described earlier lies in the difficulty in estimating squared Bellman error from data.
+In this section, we address this difficulty by proposing a new loss function that is more amenable to statistical estimation from empirical data.
 Proofs are deferred to the appendix.